b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/appendices/shrimad_bhagavatam_v1_10082025.md

 > "In the Gauṟīya Vaiṣṇava system the Śrīmadbhāgavata is accepted as the highest authority (Pramāṇa Cakravartī Cūṟāmaṇi)."

 **Refer:** Sharma, Prem Lata (1954).
 'Studies in Bhakti Rasa: Based on Sri Rupa Goswami - Vol. I (Text)'.
 Ph.D. dissertation.
-Department of Sanskrit College of Indology.
+Department of Sanskrit.
+College of Indology.
 Ajagara, Varanasi, Uttar Pradesh, India: Banaras Hindu University.
 Source: http://hdl.handle.net/10603/513722 (accessed: Sunday, August 10, 2025)

 I have heard it said in oral discourse a number of times that the Bhagavatam is the 'Crest-Jewell' (IAST: cūṟāmaṇi) of 'scriptural authority', here rendered as 'Chakravarti' (IAST: cakravartī) and denoting the principal 'authoritative source of knowledge' or 'pramana' (pramana), according to the Acharya Sangha Parampara Siddhanta of the Gaudiya Vaishnava Sampradaya.
 I did not know its point of origin.
 It took me a number of hours, but I tracked at least one (1) source of it to the footnote annotation of a facsimile of an unknown edition of Sri Shrila Bhaktivedanta Sarasvati's 'Sri Gaudiya Bhashya' (Bengali: xxx ; IAST: xxx), Bengali commentary, to Shloka 514 of the 'Final Canto' (Bengali: অন্ত্যখণ্ড ; IAST: antya-khaṇḍa), 'Chapter Three' (Bengali: তৃতীয় অধ্যায় ; IAST: xxx), p.
 983 (Bengali: ৯৮৩; electronic document page 32):